How to sign up for income-driven repayments, defer your loans, apply for forgiveness and more.

 If you’re applying for any type of student loan, chances are you’ll need to fill out the FAFSA.
 This form determines if you’re eligible for federal loans or other types of aid like federal grants and work-study — which you don’t need to pay back.

 Even if you doubt you’ll get much from the government, most legitimate private lenders recommend that borrowers apply for federal aid first, before taking out a private loan.
 Some even require it.

-The reason is that federal student loans come with more flexibility than private student loans.
+The reason is that federal student loans come with more flexibility than private education loans.
 They typically come with lower interest rates, offer several different types of repayment plans and more opportunities to qualify for forgiveness.
 Not all students can get federal aid, but at least start the application if you aren’t sure.
 You could end up with a smaller student debt load.

 How to fill out the Income-Driven Repayment (IDR) Plan form

 - Who it’s for: Low-income borrowers; anyone planning on applying for public service forgiveness

 - Eligible loans: Federal loans